containers/podman-desktop/website/docs/minikube/installing-extension.md

 # Installing the Minikube extension

-The Minikube extensions provides the capability of creating a local Kubernetes cluster.
+The Minikube extension provides the capability of creating a local Kubernetes cluster.
 This extension can be installed and used as a one-click deployment for a test cluster.

 #### Procedure